 CS careers are among the fastest growing job sectors today.
 The realization that there will be a million more computing-related jobs than graduates by 2020 has led to many initiatives for promoting CS education.
 SPARCS builds on the momentum of initiatives such as National CS Education Week and Hour of Code by giving middle school students continuing exposure to computing concepts throughout the school year in a way that authentically connects to existing age-appropriate learning objectives and students' personal interests.
 Lesson modules will teach students how to use computational thinking to investigate problems that matter to them.
 This empowers students to dive deeper into computing by providing them with strategic, stimulating, and integrated CS experiences, and sparking their curiosity in computing-enabled career trajectories.
 Middle school is arguably the most critical period in influencing students educational pathways and career choices.
 Unfortunately, current middle school curricula are desperately lacking in CS instruction and exposure.

 SPARCS tackles this challenge by developing and supporting a cohort of middle school teachers trained in the basic principles and practices of computer science, and helping them to infuse computational thinking into middle schoolers' latent creativity and capacity for problem solving.
 The project team will achieve this goal by adopting a new teaching and learning model that consists of (1) a Problem-Based Learning (PBL) approach that cultivates creative, inquiry-driven thinking, and (2) a Personalized Implementation Portfolio (PIP) strategy that collaboratively enables teachers to integrate customizable CS lesson modules into their school's existing STEM curricula.
-The PBL lessons will center on the theme Computing Everywhere, emphasizing the pervasiveness of computing in modern society, and will draw upon computing-related problems from the teachers' areas of discipline and from business and industrial partners.
-Recognizing the diversity of needs and capabilities of school districts and individual teachers and students, the PIP will act as a guide to aid teachers in customizing and deploying selected course modules in their particular classroom.
+The PBL lessons will draw upon computing-related problems from the teachers' areas of discipline and from business and industrial partners.

 This project is supported by the National Science Foundation under Grant Number DRL-1433788.